-Not just in an effort to channel the ‘King of Cool‘ or other famous Belstaff ambassadors.
-Not just because it’s the culmination of over seventy years of expertise in all-weather, outerwear by Belstaff but more so because it’s the epitome of the fusion of style and function.
+Not just to channel the King of Cool or other famous Belstaff ambassadors.
+Not just because it’s the culmination of over seventy years of expertise in all-weather, outerwear by Belstaff but more so because it’s the epitome of style and function.

 The distinctive brass/gold Phoenix emblem, (introduced in 1969 as the symbol of the Trialmaster jacket), is visible on the contrast black patch on the left shoulder and clearly identifies the heritage of the Tourist Trophy jacket.

 You can still purchase the Trialmaster jacket however it appears in Belstaff’s fashion line and doesn’t come equipped with the internal lining, to accommodate CE approved, D30 T5 EVO X back protector, as well as shoulder and elbow armour.

 All Belstaff jackets have an interwoven modern, seam-sealed, Miporex membrane, between the shell and the lining of the jacket.
-This makes Belstaff jackets exceptional, at keeping out the elements but pleasantly breathable.
+This makes Belstaff jackets exceptional at keeping out the elements but pleasantly breathable.

-If you look at the finer details of Trophy, it’s clear that the quality of materials and construction of the Tourist Trophy are superior in all if not nearly all aspects.
+Looking at the finer details of Trophy – it’s clear the quality of materials and construction is superior in all aspects.

 An embroidered Pheonix emblem on the belt buckle cover prevents scratching of the tank.
 Two vulcanised rubber buttons at the bottom of the jacket, do the same and are quite exquisite to the touch.
 A slanted breast pocket allows easy access.
 All are designed with the motorcyclist at the front of mind.